 Transfer Policy

 Candidates with an earned master’s degree from another graduate institution may transfer no more than 24 semester graduate credits into the school psychology program pending approval of the Associate Dean.
 Candidates without an earned master’s degree may transfer up to 12 semester credits of graduate coursework upon approval of the Associate Dean.
 Transferred courses must have been awarded a grade of “B” or better and cannot be older than seven years at the completion of the school psychology program.
-CSPU 534 Practicum in School Psychology I, CSPU 535 Practicum in School Psychology II, CSPU 622 Supervision and Mentoring in School Psychology I, CSPU 623 Supervision and Mentoring in School Psychology II, CSPU 624 Supervision and Mentoring in School Psychology III, CSPU 625 Supervision and Mentoring in School Psychology IV, CSPU 640 Consultation and Indirect Intervention and CSPU 641 Best Practices in School Psychology must be taken at University of Massachusetts Global.
+The following courses must be taken at University of Massachusetts Global: CSPU 636 Cognitive and Neuropsychological Assessment for Intervention, CSPU 637 Psychoeducational Assessment for Intervention I, CSPU 638 Psychoeducational Assessment for Intervention IICSPU 534 Practicum in School Psychology I, CSPU 535 Practicum in School Psychology II, CSPU 622 Supervision and Mentoring in School Psychology I, CSPU 623 Supervision and Mentoring in School Psychology II, CSPU 624 Supervision and Mentoring in School Psychology III, CSPU 625 Supervision and Mentoring in School Psychology IV, CSPU 640 Consultation and Indirect Intervention and CSPU 641 Best Practices in School Psychology.

 Optional Emphasis Area